Skip to content

 gorilla groups in Volcanoes national park

-Each family group comes wit it’s different challenges when it comes to tracking it.
+Each gorilla group comes wit it’s different challenges when it comes to tracking it.
 From the thick forests, to different rugged terrains but porters are always on board to assist tourists where necessary.

 Habituated gorilla families in Rwanda, Volcanoes National park include ;